Gering softball holds off Scottsbluff

 Spady came through again for Scottsbluff, leading off the bottom of the sixth with a solo shot to cut the lead to five before a rain delay held up the game for a short time.

-The delay seemed to give the Bearcats some life, coming out and finishing the sixth on an RBI single from Zoey Paez to pull the 'Cats to within four runs, 8-4.
+The delay seemed to give the Bearcats some life with the team coming out and finishing the sixth on an RBI single from Zoey Paez to pull the 'Cats to within four runs, 8-4.

 After stopping the Bulldogs in the top of the seventh, Spady went back to work in the bottom of the frame with a 2-run home run to pull within two, 8-6.